nasa/fprime/docs/Tutorials/MathComponent/writing-unit-tests-7.md

 There is no command to update a parameter, so `parameterUpdated` is not called, and no event is emitted.

-As before, after setting the parameter we call `doMathOp` to do the operation.
+As before, after setting the parameter you call `doMathOp` to do the operation.

 **Write a MUL test:**